LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 [[images/error.png]]

-As you see errors are beautiful displayed directly in your browser.
+As you see errors are beautifully displayed directly in your browser.

 ## Preparing the application

-For our todo list application, we need a few actions and the corresponding urls.
-Let's start by defining the **routes**.
+For our to do list application, we need a few actions and the corresponding urls.
+Let’s start by defining the **routes**.

 Edit the `conf/routes` file: